“This trip exceeded all my expectations. I am blown away. Your hospitality and willingness to share so much with us…

 Saturday morning and afternoon: We start in Music Row as Antsy gives you a drive-by history of “The Nashville Sound.”
 From there we’ll visit the time-honored classic spots that made Nashville what it is today, as well as visiting a few of “New Nashville’s” alternative and underground scenes.
 Antsy’s music has been called “unique,” “out of the ordinary” and “off the beaten path,” so it’s no surprise his guided tours of Nashville would include the extraordinary people and places that you won’t hear or see on a bus with a bunch of tourists.

-Saturday 5 PM: It’s happy hour again, and we’ll gather back at the house while another great dinner is prepared.
-After dinner, we’ll gather for an intimate house concert by one of Nashville’s best songwriters and musicians, hand-picked from Antsy’s wide circle of friends and acquaintances.
+Saturday 5 PM: It’s happy hour again, and we’ll gather back at the house while another great dinner is prepared by the wonderful Deana Lynn, we’ll gather for an intimate house concert by one of Nashville’s best songwriters and musicians, hand-picked from Antsy and Deana Lynn’s wide circle of friends and acquaintances.
 Afterward, jams have been known to happen.

 Sunday, 11 AM: Antsy takes you to a state-of-the-art recording studio where you’ll watch the process of creation and be a part of Antsy’s own music as you sing on a chorus or two of one his own songs, earmarked for a future album.